 Can I still use my HSA after switching to a new employer?

 Absolutely!
 Your HSA belongs to you, not the company you work for.
 Assuming you still meet the eligibility requirements for your HSA, you will continue to be able to access the funds.

 What if I accidentally use my HSA to pay for treatment that isn't covered?

 One of the tricky aspects of HSAs is that you are responsible for making sure your treatment is covered.
 While others might help, you are expected to make the final decision and ensure it is correct.
 If you end up using your HSA to pay for treatment that doesn’t qualify, you will need to pay taxes on the money used and a 20 percent feed on top of that.

 The parameters of a high-deductible health plan are set by the IRS and can change each year.
-For 2021, any plan with a deductible of at least $1,400 for an individual or $2,800 for a family qualifies.
+As of January 1st, 2023, that’s $3,850 for an individual and $7,750 for a family.